 For cracks deeper than half an inch, I recommend contacting a professional.

 Cost Considerations for Fiberglass Pools

 The cost of a fiberglass pool will vary somewhat based on your location and the company that you use.
-The size of the pool, the features, and its general construction quality may also impact the final cost considerably in some cases.
+The size of the pool, the features, and general construction quality may also impact the final cost considerably in some cases.

 Fiberglass Swimming Pool Maintenance: How Does It Compare?